Free the droids now!

 "Never mind...
 Think of the milestones of the past centuries, was it the Americans who dropped the atomic bombs on Hiroshima and Nagasaki, or was it the explosion of a nuclear reactor as it is known today?
 And the Twin Towers... was it a tidal wave or a terrorist attack?
 And Genoa 2001... remember I told you about that..."

-There," Marj thought, "Granny started again with the stories of the protests against the G8 two centuries ago, she knew them by heart by now.
+There," Marj thought, "Granny started again with the stories of the protests against the G8 from two centuries ago.
+She knew them by heart now.
 She blew out a little steam to show her boredom.

 "Because it is not one point of view, but many."

 "Exactly, so in our little intergalactic guide to distinguishing the true from the false, point 1 will be: gather different perspectives.
-These perspectives will be narratives, whether in graphic or textual or oral or cinematic form".
+These perspectives will be narratives, graphic, textual, oral or cinematic form".

 "At point 2 there is paranoia, or more precisely pronoia.
 Those with paranoia read reality in such a way that everything fits together to create a specific narrative that becomes the subject's reality.
-To throw a lifeline to the paranoid, let us say that it is really difficult to live in a world without meaning and that paranoia, like religion, helps us find a foothold in the sea of chaos.
+To throw a lifeline to the paranoid, let us say that it is really difficult to live in a world without meaning.
+Paranoia, like religion, helps us find a foothold in the sea of chaos.
 Look at me, I grew up watching US films and thinking that Native Americans were the bad guys.
 But there was no such thing as generative networks or deepfakes.
-It's the narratives (in whatever medium they're told) that determine what's true and what's false, as well as the choices made by the social groups that perpetuate them.
+It's the narratives (in whatever medium they're told) that determine what's true and what's false.
+Also choices made by social groups that perpetuate them.
 But what do we want to be true?
 What do we imagine?"

-"Exactly, darling, and that is honourable of you.
+"Exactly, darling, and that is honorable of you.
 But have you ever asked yourself if it is true or not?"

 "Of course it's true.
 Several sources say so."

-The grandmother rose from her chair and walked over to the old wooden desk covered in a jumble of wires and buzzing devices, she picked up a cunning old mobile phone, "industrial archaeology" the girl thought under her iridescent long eyelashes, then stroking her calloused fingertips over the device as it began to vibrate, the old woman approached the young creature.
+Granny rose from her chair and walked over to the old wooden desk covered in a jumble of wires and buzzing devices.
+She picked up a cunning, old mobile phone.
+"Industrial Archaeology", the girl thought under her iridescent long eyelashes.
+Stroking her calloused fingertips over the device as it began to vibrate, the old woman approached the young creature.

-"Look," she pointed to the display, typed quickly with his long, wrinkly fingers, opened the browser in the "Movies" container.
-Few images, very different from what Marj had found, there was no android, at least not visible.
+"Look," she pointed to the display, typed quickly with long, wrinkly fingers, opened the browser in the "Movies" container.
+There were few images, very different from what Marj had found.
+There was no android, at least not visible.
 The workers building the model cities were all Caucasian men in shirtsleeves.
 There were no T-shirts claiming droid rights.
-There was the picture of Philip K Dick with Ridley Scott sitting in a small projection room, watching some of the first scenes shot, the flying machines, the sprawling city...
+There was the picture of Philip K Dick with Ridley Scott sitting in a small projection room.
+They were watching some of the first scenes shot, the flying machines, the sprawling city...
 But the little dolly was not with them.

 "What do you mean, Granny?"